 Burstein earned his Masters in Business Administration in Finance from the Wharton School of the University of Pennsylvania, where he was awarded a Morgenthau Fellowship, and he holds a Bachelor of Arts in History and Independent Studies with departmental honors from Vassar College.
 He holds an honorary Associate of Arts and Sciences Degree from the University of Wisconsin, Fox Valley.

 He served on the Vassar College Board of Trustees in many roles including as chair of the personnel and compensations committee.
-He currently serves on the board of ThedaCare, a community health organization serving more than 235,000 individual patients a year through a network of seven hospitals and numerous clinics in northeastern Wisconsin.
+He currently serves as vice chair on the board of ThedaCare, a community health organization serving more than 235,000 individual patients a year through a network of seven hospitals and numerous clinics in northeastern Wisconsin, and on the board of the African Wildlife Foundation.
 He served on New York City Mayor Michael Bloomberg’s Applied Sciences Advisory Board, and he was Chair of the Board of Directors of The Victory Fund: a national political action committee based in Washington, DC.

 Burstein is married to David Calle, a former Unilever executive, who is an entrepreneur based in Appleton, Wisconsin.